gerph/riscos-prminxml-tool/catalog/docs/HowTo.md

 This will build a new file which is a complete PRM-in-XML document, with text in each section to help guide you.

-## Building a HTML file
+## Building HTML files

-Having created a skeleton document, this can be converted to a HTML document.
-Even in this skeleton form, it will convert to a HTML file, which will allow you to see how the content will appear when converted.
-Remember the purpose of the PRM-in-XML format is to structure the content in a way that follows the PRM's general style and is referencable.
+Having created a skeleton document, this can be converted to an HTML document.
+Even in this skeleton form, it will convert to an HTML file, which will allow you to see how the content will appear when converted.
+Remember the purpose of the PRM-in-XML format is to structure the content in a way that follows the PRM's general style and is able to be easily referenced.

-You can create a HTML document with the command:
+You can create an HTML document with the command:

     riscos-prminxml -f html -o prminxml/diceroller.html prminxml/diceroller.xml